semiotic-ai/veemon/crates/firehose-client/README.md

 Use environment variables to provide Firehose Ethereum and Firehose Beacon providers of your choice.

-To do this, place a `.env` file in the root of `veemon`.
-See the `.env.example` file in the root of this repository for what you'll need, depending on your requirements.
+To do this, place a `.env` file in the root of the `veemon` repository.
+See the `.env.example` file, also in the root of this repository, for what you'll need, depending on your requirements.
+You may have access to a Firehose provider and/or may need to use a provider.
+For example, you can use [Pinax](https://app.pinax.network/) as an endpoint provider.

 ## firehose-ethereum and firehose-beacon gRPC